 Summer is coming, and it is the time of year I least like using my oven.
 Not using an oven to bake is hard, especially for my cake-loving family!

 If you haven't had a microwave cake yet, you are in for a treat!
 This mug cake is not only gluten free, but it is also dairy-free!
 If you are looking for an egg-free mug dessert, try this easy gluten free mug brownie recipe.

-If you love fresh lemon flavors, and you are craving cake...this is the recipe for you!
+- If you love fresh lemon flavors and are craving cake...this is the recipe for you!